How Noise Benefits AI-generated Image Detection: Introduction

-Motivated by this, we probe whether tiny perturbations in \textit{feature space} can steer learning away from shortcuts and toward causal cues.
-Injecting small zero-mean Gaussian noise into CLIP image embeddings reveals significant effect: early shortcut domination is mitigated, and margins stabilize for a subset of samples (Fig.~\ref{fig:introduction}).
-Remarkably, this minimalist intervention already yields strong gains on unseen generators (see Sec. \ref{sec:ablation}).
-This suggests a key insight: \textbf{tiny feature-space perturbations disproportionately disrupt brittle shortcut evidence, slowing its dominance while preserving margins supported by stable forensic cues.}
+Motivated by these observations, we investigate whether \emph{tiny perturbations in feature space} can steer learning away from shortcut reliance and toward causal forensic cues.
+Specifically, we inject small zero-mean Gaussian noise into the feature embeddings of the image encoder.
+This simple intervention yields a pronounced effect: early-stage shortcut domination is alleviated, and decision margins stabilize for a subset of samples (Fig.~\ref{fig:introduction}).
+Remarkably, despite its simplicity, this strategy already delivers substantial performance gains on unseen generators (see Sec.~\ref{sec:ablation}).
+These findings point to a key insight: \textbf{tiny feature-space perturbations can disproportionately disrupt brittle shortcut evidence, slowing its premature dominance while preserving margins supported by stable, artifact-related cues.}

-While random noise can delay shortcut dominance, its benefits are inconsistent, indicating that task-agnostic perturbations are insufficient for stable generalization.
-Inspired by the variational \textit{Positive-incentive Noise} principle~\cite{zhang2025variational,huang2025enhance,li2022positive}, which shows that appropriately designed noise can reduce conditional task entropy and enhance generalizability, we propose \textbf{PiN-CLIP}—\underline{P}ositive-\underline{i}ncentive \underline{N}oise for CLIP-based detection.
-PiN-CLIP transforms random jitter into a controllable and optimizable training signal by jointly learning task-anchored, artifact-conditional Gaussian perturbations with the detector itself.
-A lightweight cross-modal attention module fuses visual representations with label embeddings to generate a \emph{forgery-aware, curvature-regularized} perturbation: its mean directs feature updates toward higher confidence for the correct class, while its variance amplifies high-curvature, shortcut-prone directions.
-Under these stochastic yet structured transformations, the shared encoder learns to suppress shortcut-sensitive components and strengthen stable forensic cues, achieving consistent and trustworthy predictions.
-From an information-theoretic standpoint, PiN-CLIP explicitly maximizes the mutual information $I(\mathcal{T};\mathcal{E})$ between the injected noise $\mathcal{E}$ and the detection task $\mathcal{T}$, thereby reducing conditional entropy $H(\mathcal{T}|\mathcal{E}) = H(\mathcal{T}) - I(\mathcal{T};\mathcal{E})$ and guiding the model toward reliable decisions.
+Nevertheless, random noise is not task-aligned for AIGI detection.
+This motivates a key question: \textbf{Can we design customized noise to fine-tune a pretrained model more effectively?} Inspired by the variational \emph{Positive-Incentive Noise} principle~\cite{zhang2025variational,huang2025enhance,li2022positive}, which demonstrates that appropriately structured noise can reduce conditional task uncertainty and enhance generalizability, we propose \textbf{PiND}—\underline{P}ositive-\underline{i}ncentive \underline{N}oise for AI-generated image \underline{D}etection.
+PiND elevates random jitter into a controllable and optimizable training signal by jointly learning task-anchored, artifact-conditional Gaussian perturbations alongside the detector.
+Specifically, we construct a task-relevant perturbation $\mathcal{E}$ that can decrease the uncertainty of predictions and simplify the task, which is expressed as: